 - excellent skills in flight planning, flying, navigation and risk-management

-- knowledge of how weather can affect an aircraft
+- knowledge of how to interpret weather information and how weather can affect an aircraft

-- knowledge of the techniques and theory of flying, and civil aviation laws
+- knowledge of the techniques and theory of flying

 - teaching skills.

-- work in classrooms and in training aircraft
+- work in classrooms, on flight simulators and in training aircraft

 What's the job really like?

-How hard was it to qualify as a flying instructor?
+How hard was it to qualify as a flight instructor?

 What do you enjoy most about your job?